devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-2/step1.md

 As a matter of fact, you have already used docker pull before.
 When you do `docker run <image-name>`, and the image is not present locally on your system, docker will automatically attempt to download it from the docker hub.
 The only new thing here is the `1.15` tag.
 When you do not specify a tag, docker will automatically download the image with the tag "lastest", meaning the latest version of the image will be downloaded.

-Now, we are not going to cover the layered file system in depth but just to give you an idea "where" those layers are, let's run the following command: `docker image pull nginx:1.15`{{execute}}
+Now, we are not going to cover the layered file system in depth but just to give you an idea "where" those layers are, let's run the following command: `docker image history nginx:1.15`{{execute}}

 The layers with 0 byte in size are called "no operation layers", the ones with actual size are the OP layers.
 This is just a side info, we are not going to deal with layers in this course.